Why has my application for collective protection been rejected?

 What happens when I attend registration at the National Arrival Centre?

 You need to attend the scheduled appointment at the National Arrival Centre to register your individual application.
 You need to, among other things, submit your travel document and have an interview with the police.
 You will then return to your place of residence while we process your application.
-UDI will summon you for an asylum interview.
-You can read more about what happens here.
+If necessary, we will call you in for an asylum interview.
+Read more about that on the page below.

 -